 Otherwise, it might be a good idea to get a babysitter that you can call on to watch your kids so you can go out.

 And if you’re separated by many miles, consider sending a long distance date.

 There’s always the simple idea of rent a movie and snuggle on the couch.
-Sometimes those are my favorite.
+Sometimes a movie date night at home is my favorite.